How to Use Sprues When Lasercutting with Paper

 How to Design Sprues

-Sprues can be created very quickly and easily in most vector-based drawing software (e.g. Photoshop or CorelDraw).
+You can create sprues very quickly and easily in most vector-based drawing software (e.g. Photoshop or CorelDraw).
 I happen to use CorelDraw, but the principles are the same for most other apps/programs.

 For most lasercutting projects, a sprue is just going to be a small break in the cutting line.
 It should be: